arachne-framework/arachne-docs/docs/tutorials/dependency-injection.md

 Finally, rather than caching requests specifically to http://robohash.org and re-implementing the network logic we already wrote, we can use the existing `RoboHash` component as a _delegate_, which has the pleasant side effect of making our caching component more pluggable as well (it will work out of the box with any other component that satisfies the `VisualHash` protocol.)

-Armed with this information we can define a new component in the `myproj.value-hash` namespace:
+Armed with this information we can define a new component in the `myproj.visual-hash` namespace:

 ````clojure
 (ns myproj.visual-hash